Ugandan red colobus: Social structure

 Ugandan red colobus groups are multi-male.
 Habitat quality and predation can affect group size which range in size from as few as 3 to as large as 85 individuals, although an average group size is around 40 individuals.
 The size of a group is often determined by how many males are present.
-Within a social group males are the stable component and rarely successfully move to another group.
+Within a social group, males are the stable component and rarely successfully move to another group.
 Females can disperse to other groups easily and are attracted to groups which contain a higher number of males.
-In all social groups of Ugandan red colobus females out-number males.
+In all social groups of Ugandan red colobus females outnumber males.
 This natural imbalance is further exaggerated by the predatory action of common chimpanzees which single out females and juveniles as prey.
 Within groups there is a dominance hierarchy with adult males being dominant over adult females, most likely because of their larger size.

-Ugandan red colobi often form fission–fusion groups in which a main large groups splits into smaller groups to forage.
+Ugandan red colobi often form fission–fusion groups in which a main large group splits into smaller groups to forage.
 This is beneficial if there is limited food availability such as in more heavily logged or degraded parts of their forest habitat.

 Grooming is a social behaviour which is frequently carried out amongst individuals of a group.
 Females are the main groomers, of males, young and other females.
 Males groom less often and receive the most grooming unless of a lower rank in the dominance hierarchy.